mouzong/tinder-clone-mern-fryker/README.md

 # WELCOME TO THE TINDER CLONE WITH REACT.

-this is the first part of the mern fullstack Tinder Clone. it focuces on the frontend UI
+this is the first part of the mern fullstack Tinder Clone. it focuses on the frontend UI